rajaman21/Admission-Prediction-using-ML/README.md

 # Admission-Prediction-using-ML

-Objective:
-The project aims to predict the likelihood of a student's admission to various colleges based on their academic performance metrics and rankings.
+1. Objective: -> The project aims to predict the likelihood of a student's admission to various colleges based on their academic metrics and rankings.

-Data Used:
+2.Data Used:
-The dataset comprises several key columns, including:

-10th Marks: Scores obtained in 10th-grade exams.
-12th Marks: Scores obtained in 12th-grade exams.
-12th Division: Division ranking in 12th grade.
-AIEEE Rank: Rank from the All India Engineering Entrance Examination.
-College: The target label indicating which college the student may gain admission to.
+.
+The dataset includes columns such as: .
+10th Marks: Scores in 10th-grade exams. .
+12th Marks: Scores in 12th-grade exams. .
+12th Division: Division ranking in 12th grade. .
+AIEEE Rank: All India Engineering Entrance Examination rank. .
+College: Target label for predicting which college the student may get admitted to.

-Data Preprocessing:
+3.Data Preprocessing:

-Data preprocessing involves encoding categorical variables, such as college names, and separating the dataset into features (X) and target labels (y).
-Label encoding is applied to convert college names into numerical codes, making them compatible with machine learning models.
+.
+The data is preprocessed by encoding categorical variables (like college names) and separating features (X) and target labels (y). .
+Label encoding is used to convert college names into numerical codes for compatibility with machine learning models.

-Exploratory Data Analysis (EDA):
+4.Exploratory Data Analysis (EDA):

-Visualization techniques, including histograms and density plots, are utilized to analyze the distribution of student marks and rankings.
-Plots are created for features such as 10th marks, 12th marks, 12th division, and AIEEE rank.
+.
+Visualization techniques (e.g., histograms and density plots) are used to analyze the distribution of student marks and ranks. .
+Plots are created for features like 10th marks, 12th marks, 12th division, and AIEEE rank.

-Machine Learning Models Used:
+5.Machine Learning Models Used:
-The project employs the following models:

-XGBoost Classifier: A gradient boosting classifier optimized for multi-class classification to predict admission probabilities for multiple colleges.
-Decision Tree Classifier: A simpler model used as a comparative alternative to XGBoost to evaluate accuracy and efficiency.
+.
+XGBoost Classifier: A gradient boosting classifier, tuned for multi-class classification, to predict admission probability across multiple colleges. .
+Decision Tree Classifier: A simpler model used as an alternative to XGBoost for comparison of accuracy and efficiency.

-Model Evaluation:
+6.Model Evaluation:

-The models are assessed based on their accuracy scores on test data.
-The Decision Tree Classifier demonstrated a higher accuracy of 96% compared to the XGBoost Classifier, which achieved 75%.
+.
+Models are evaluated based on their accuracy scores on the test data. .
+The Decision Tree Classifier achieved a higher accuracy (96%) compared to the XGBoost Classifier (75%).

-Prediction Functionality:
+7.Prediction Functionality:

-The project features a functionality that allows users to input their academic details to predict college admissions.
-For instance, by entering values such as 10th and 12th marks, division, and AIEEE rank, the model can forecast the likely college for admission.
+.
+The project includes functionality to predict college admission based on user-inputted academic details. .
+For example, based on inputs like 10th and 12th marks, division, and AIEEE rank, the model predicts the probable college for admission.

-Results Visualization:
+8.Results Visualization:

-A confusion matrix is utilized to visualize the comparison between predicted and actual outcomes, providing insights into model performance across different colleges.
+.
+The project uses a confusion matrix to compare predicted versus actual outcomes, allowing for a visual understanding of model performance across colleges.

 Libraries and Tools:
-The project employs several Python libraries, including:

-pandas and numpy for data manipulation. matplotlib and seaborn for data visualization. scikit-learn for building and evaluating models.
+-> The project utilizes several Python libraries, including: . pandas and numpy for data handling. . matplotlib and seaborn for visualization. . scikit-learn for model building and evaluation. .
 XGBoost for implementing the XGBoost Classifier.

 Conclusion:
-This project showcases a machine learning approach to predicting college admissions based on academic records.
-It emphasizes the comparison between different models and illustrates how these predictions can assist prospective students in their decision-making process.
+.
+The project demonstrates a machine learning approach to predict college admissions based on academic records. .
+It highlights the comparison between different models and shows how these predictions can aid in decision-making for prospective students.